X

 Like Jeanty, Omarion Hampton has struggled this season.
 He is averaging 3.38 yards per carry, resulting in 142 rushing yards, which currently ranks 23rd.
 While Jeanty has forced 12 missed tackles this season, Hampton has only five missed tackles on just five fewer rushing attempts.

-Historically, teams travelling west to east have gotten off to slow starts, and the Chargers have been notorious for this.
+Historically, teams traveling west to east have gotten off to slow starts, and the Chargers have been notorious for this.
 Hopefully, Hampton, who played his college ball at North Carolina, can avoid falling victim to a slow start, as this matchup can build upon what he accomplished a week ago.

-This week's opponent is the New York Giants, a team that has allowed 441 total yards to running backs this season, 26.27 fantasy points per game to the position (the fourth-most in the NFL), and 1.01 fantasy points per touch.
+This week's opponent is the New York Giants, a team that has allowed 441 total yards to running backs this season, 26.27 fantasy points per game to the position (the fourth most in the NFL), and 1.01 fantasy points per touch.

 Week 4 Sits - Fantasy Football Busts